+The Center for Shock, Trauma and Anesthesiology Research, Organized Research Center (STAR-ORC)/Division of Patient Safety at the University of Maryland, Baltimore is seeking an IT Programmer II .
 Under general supervision, the IT Programmer II designs, codes, tests, debugs, documents, and maintains complex computer programs for processing collected patient vital signs in order to predict outcomes.
-Devises or modifies procedures to solve complex problems considering computer equipment capacity and limitations, software constraints, operating time, and form of desired results.
-Participates in system and application security and control procedures.
+Our ideal candidate will also devise or modify procedures to solve complex problems considering computer equipment capacity and limitations, software constraints, operating time, and form of desired results and participate in system and application security and control procedures.
 The position also will provide consults for projects hardware/software architecture design and system diagnosis.

 1. Develops complex programs which may include programming to include interpreting specifications; designing program logic to achieve performance; coding, compiling, debugging, and testing program logic.

 2. Reviews the application design specifications and implementation strategy with respect to the potential impact on new and existing data structure and system performance.

 3. Provides guidance and training to less experienced coworkers.